-He is Associate Professor of Architecture (Curatorial Design and Practice) at the Melbourne School of Design, University of Melbourne; and a Design Advocate for the Mayor of London.
+He is Associate Professor in Architecture (Curatorial Design and Practice) at the Melbourne School of Design, University of Melbourne; and a Design Advocate for the Mayor of London.
 From 2013 to 2020 he was the Curator of Contemporary Architecture and Urbanism at the Victoria and Albert Museum.

 He studied architecture at RMIT University in Melbourne, where he also completed his PhD on the impact of new technology on small architectural practice.
 He has worked as a designer for various architecture practices and institutions in Australia and abroad, including ARM, BKK, MVRDV, Volume, Mediamatic and the NAi.